6. Stick with 'I' statements

 7. Don't hold a grudge

 Forgiveness is a powerful tool.
 If you allow anger and other negative feelings to crowd out positive feelings, you might find yourself swallowed up by your own bitterness or sense of injustice.
-But if you can forgive someone who angered you, you might both learn from the situation.
-It's unrealistic to expect everyone to behave exactly as you want at all times.
+But if you can forgive someone who angered you, you might both learn from the situation and strengthen your relationship.

 8. Use humor to release tension